semaphoreci/semaphore/docs/docs/using-semaphore/connect-github-oauth.md

 Depending on the GitHub organization settings, its owner may need to [authorize OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) within the organization.

-If you have given full access to Semaphore but you only see your personal repositories, it might mean that the GitHub organization's owner hasn't granted Semaphore access to the organization yet.
+If you have given full access to Semaphore but only see your personal repositories, it might mean that the GitHub organization's owner hasn't granted Semaphore access to the organization yet.

 :::